 A. The base fine for one Vehicle Code moving violation that is assessed "points" on a current arrest or citation shall be enhanced by \$10 for each "prior" conviction within 36 months of the new alleged offense.
 For calculating the enhancement, both the current and "prior" offense must be a moving violation for which a "point" has been assigned per Vehicle Code section 12810 or 12810.2.
+A confidential conviction after completion of traffic violator school is not assigned a point or counted as a prior offense for purposes of enhancing the fine of a subsequent offense.
 Regardless of the number of moving violation convictions on a citation, only one "prior" per citation shall be counted in determining the enhancement on the current offense.